New Mom Was Accused Of "Not Respecting The Neighborhood" Simply Because She Breastfeeds Her Baby In Her Own Yard

 “Fast forward to now when everyone’s sheltering in place and things got claustrophobic.
 Our backyards are separated by fences only, so we can hear each other pretty well.
 I make sure my own kids aren’t too rowdy or loud in the pool when they’re out there, but the daughter next door had her baby about a month ago and the baby SCREAMS.”

 Mom takes the baby to the garden and tries to comfort it on a swing, which is precisely what you should do because almost all babies like being rocked.
 Ask any parent, and they will confirm.
-So, essentially, this guy is angry because his neighbor is being a good mom and tries to calm her baby.
+So, essentially, this guy is angry because his neighbor is being a good mom and trying to calm her baby.

 But this is just the beginning.
 It turns out this mom was breastfeeding her newborn in her yard, which shocked the OP s teenage sons

-“The straw that broke the camel’s back was when I overheard my kids (13 and 15 year old boys) snickering about seeing her breastfeeding the baby from one of our second story windows.
+“The straw that broke the camel’s back was when I overheard my kids (13- and 15-year-old boys) snickering about seeing her breastfeeding the baby from one of our second-story windows.
 It made me feel like the daughter wasn’t really respecting the neighborhood.”

-People who criticize mothers for breastfeeding in public places are everywhere, and it is a daunting task to explain to them that it is a natural, normal, and healthy to nurse your baby and that babies don’t really care where they are when they get hungry.
+People who criticize mothers for breastfeeding in public places are everywhere, and it is a daunting task to explain to them that it is natural, normal, and healthy to nurse your baby and that babies don’t really care where they are when they get hungry.
 So, it’s up to OP’s obsolete notions of shame, but the most frightening thing is that it seems he is raising his sons to sexualize breastfeeding too.

 Nevertheless, this guy had the nerves to confront the young mom who is just trying to take care of her baby during a epidemic and say that she’s ruining their neighborhood.